 More images soon (hopefully)

 Regretfully, I forgot to snap individual photos of each maker with her hat.
 Hopefully, there will soon be additional photographs from the Society of Contemporary Craft’s staff member, Doretha.
 She took lots of photos to document the class.
 Huge HEARTS to her for doing this for us!

-Finally, one of the best things about sharing something you love is being asked to do it again.
+In conclusion, one of the best things about sharing something you love is being asked to do it again.
 With great enthusiasm, the students asked for another felted hat workshop!